pat-marty/the-local-ibex-source/content/en/docs/hiking/piz_terza.md

     <em>The gravel road leading to the trailhead.</em>
 </p>

-Pretty much the entire part up to the <hl>Alp Tabladatsch</hl> hut consists of very well maintained gravel roads.
-It is only once we reached a small alp hut a stone's throw from Alp Tabladatsch that we reached a more typical hiking path.
+Pretty much the entire part up to the <hl>Alp Tabladatsch</hl> hut consisted of very well maintained gravel roads.
+It was only once we reached a small alp hut a stone's throw from Alp Tabladatsch that we reached a more typical hiking path.

 <p align="center">